yoshiki/line-bot-sdk-swift/README.md

 % swift build --init
 ```

-Then this command will create the basic strucure for app.
+Then this command will create the basic structure for app.

 ```
 .